 Would you rather file a lawsuit against a healthcare provider for negligence in Health Claims as a medical malpractice case or would you rather file a simple negligence case in Circuit Court?

 If your answer was Health Claims, you need to get your head examined.
 Filing in Health Claims in Maryland just creates more hoops that you need to jump through.
 Are they manageable?
 Absolutely.
 But when it comes to byzantine rules and conditions precedent, sign me up for the path of least resistance wherever possible.

 Is it Negligence or Medical Malpractice?

-What constitutes a “medical injury” in Maryland has been the subject a few Maryland appellate cases.
+What constitutes a “medical injury” in Maryland?
+This has been the subject of a few Maryland appellate cases.
 It is clear that intentional torts like assault and battery are not subject to Health Claims.
 So if a doctor intentionally hits a child while removing stitches, that claim will not be subject to health claims.
-But we are are talking about classic assault and battery.
-You can’t just call it assault and battery if is is actually a medical injury.
+But we are talking about classic assault and battery.
+You can’t just call it assault and battery if it is actually a medical injury.

 The Practical Problem on Close Calls

 Many victims file pro se cases against doctors outside the Maryland health claims process.
 This is because they either can’t comply with the requirement, they cannot get a doctor to sign a certificate of merit or because they do know of the requirement in the first place.
 So it is easy to take a chance and file a straight negligence claim because the alternative is no claim at all.